The Generalized Matrix Separation Problem: Algorithms: Numerical Experiments

 \subsection{Explorations on rank and sparsity tolerance}

-In this section, we explore the maximum rank ratio and sparsity ratio that allow successful recovery of $L_0$ and $S_0$ using Algorithm \ref{alg:gms_c}.
+In this section, we explore the maximum rank ratio and sparsity ratio that allow successful recovery of $\mL_0$ and $\mS_0$ using Algorithm \ref{alg:gms_c} while LASSO is solved by ADMM.
 We set $m=n=p=100$.
 The following parameter values are held constant throughout all experiments and trials, as preliminary tests demonstrated their effectiveness and stability:

 We evaluated the method's performance across a range of target ranks $r$ and sparsity levels $s$.
 For each $(r, s)$ pair, we ran 10 independent trials.
-In each trial, we generated a ground truth low-rank matrix $L_0$ and a sparse matrix $S_0$ as described in Table~\ref{tab:2d}.
-A trial was considered successful if both $\text{RelErr}(L_0, \hat L)$ and $\text{RelErr}(S_0, \hat S)$ were below a fixed threshold $\varepsilon \in \{10^{-3}, 10^{-4}\}$, depending on the experiment.
-To ensure comparability across all $(r, s)$ pairs and trials, the matrix $H$ is fixed for the duration of the experiments.
+In each trial, we generated a ground truth low-rank matrix $\mL_0$ and a sparse matrix $\mS_0$ as described in Table~\ref{tab:2d}.
+A trial was considered successful if both $\text{RelErr}(\mL_0, \hat \mL)$ and $\text{RelErr}(\mS_0, \hat \mS)$ were below a fixed threshold $\varepsilon \in \{10^{-3}, 10^{-4}\}$, depending on the experiment.
+To ensure comparability across all $(r, s)$ pairs and trials, the matrix $\mH$ is fixed for the duration of the experiments.